If you see something, do something

 Good morning everyone,

-Our thought for today: “We are responsible for our language”
+Our thought for today: “You are responsible for your own life”

 God bless,